The use of gay as a slur word. Is this a problem? Read on to hear my experience.

 My ears turn on and I am ready for a tough conversation.
 We’ve been here before and I know it will be heavy.

 I had just picked him up from a highly anticipated sleepover.
-We had travelled an hour south back to our old neighborhood for a sleepover with his friends.
+We had traveled an hour south back to our old neighborhood for a sleepover with his friends.
 Having moved away not too long and right before the pandemic hit, my son, who is entering high school, longs for his friends from younger years.

 “That’s so gay.”
 Honestly, not what I expected to come out of his mouth.
 But there it was.